onigiri63/pyllm/README.md

 pip install -r requirements.txt
 ```

-## To create a container from a model, first follow these instructions:
+## Run the container using the model llama3.2:

 Run aihelper in detached mode, take note of container id
 ```
 docker run -p 11434:11434 -d ailtire/aihelper:llama3.2
 ```

+## To use a different model:

 Grab container id and copy the certificate into the container
 ```